abdulfathah-jpg/portfolio/_posts/2025-11-09-seventh-blog.md

 4. Smoothing: To see medium-term trends, we grouped years into five-year bins, summed the yearly percentages in each bin and then divided by the actual number of years that contributed data to that bin (some bins lack one or more years).
 This creates a true five-year average percentage for each bin.

-5. Visualization: We plotted the five-year averages as a bar chart with labels like 1978–1982, 1983–1987, etc. The bar chart makes temporal shifts immediately visible.
+5. Visualization: We plotted the five-year averages as a bar chart with labels like 1978–1982, 1983–1987, etc. The bar chart plotted in five-year averages makes temporal shifts immediately visible.
+However, in this case, individual years with fewer or higher percentages can swing the average five-year percentages dramatically.
+To tackle this problem, we often refer to individual year data for more nuance in the argument.

 A more detailed workflow of the process could be viwed in the [Google Collab Platform](https://colab.research.google.com/drive/1bacC14g2-toGkpJajazivGi-H1DGQPqp?authuser=1#scrollTo=0HMqajL5r2Wn)